Curriculum Policy

 2.7 The fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs, are actively promoted.

 The range of lessons on our platform provide opportunities for the spiritual, moral, social and cultural (SMSC) development of our learners.
 As part of this we promote the ‘fundamental British Values’.
 As well as these expectations we also prevent the promotion of partisan political views in the teaching of every subject.
-We also take steps to ensure that, where political issues are brought to the attention of pupils, the pupils are offered a balanced presentation of opposing views.
+We also take steps to ensure that, where political issues are brought to the attention of learners, the learners are offered a balanced presentation of opposing views.

 While we have specific British Value’ lessons in our curriculum we look to take a holistic approach wherever possible, rather than just focusing on individual subjects.
 In English we look at stories that teach themes of tolerance , mutual respect and democracy.
 In addition, we look at poetry and other writings from other cultures - and talk about diversity, tolerance and discrimination.
 In Geography we also look at how different cultures live and work throughout the world.